 - Battery: 9 hours

-Looking for an option with a big screen and costs less than $1000?
+Looking for an option with a big screen that costs less than $1000?
 Lenovo IdeaPad L340 is for you!
 This laptop is great for both gaming and graphic design.

 The 15.6-inch large screen provides you with a comfortable working space when using Adobe Illustrator.
 Its FHD and IPS display (1920 x 1080 pixels) also meet the minimum requirements of a laptop for design.

-The Intel Core i5 is good enough to support any task you need to do in your in Ai.
+The Intel Core i5 is good enough to support any task you need to do in Adobe Illustrator.
 There is also plenty of storage to save your files if you don’t want to save them in the Creative Cloud.

 One thing that might bother multitaskers is that it only offers a relatively lower RAM, but if you think 8 GB RAM is not enough for you, you can always upgrade it.